chhjel/HealthCheck/README.md

 * Data repeater module that can store and retry sending/recieving data with modifications.
 * Data flow module that can show filtered custom data.
 For e.g. previewing the latest imported/exported data.
 * Data exporter module that can filter and export data.
+* Content permutations module to help find permutations of site content.
 * Event notifications module for notifying through custom implementations when custom events occur.
 * Settings module for custom settings related to healthcheck.
 * IDE where C# scripts can be stored and executed in the context of the web application.